Manju: Types of Japanese Wagashi Steamed Cake

 |Soda-Manju (ソーダ饅頭)||The dough is made from wheat flour, leavened with baking soda||

-Last, here are 4 representative Manju varieties with which we Japanese are most familiar in our daily lives.
+Lastly, here are 4 representative Manju varieties that can most often be seen in daily life in Japan.

 Onsen Manju (温泉饅頭)